dskoman/dskoman.github.io/index.md

 * Lab 7

   Lab 5, part 2 is notable to me because I remember enjoying the problem solving process me and my partners took part in.
-  We would understand the program from a purely logical standpoint, then translate that into code, using functions to isolate each function of the game.
+  We would understand the program from a purely logical standpoint, then translate that into code, using functions to isolate each action in the game.
 Moments like this are important for us to remember as we moved on.

 * Lab 10